SystemsApproach/private5g/arch.rst

 -  Tracks user mobility to ensure uninterrupted service.
 -  Tracks subscriber usage for billing and charging.

-For readers familiar with Internet architecture and Wi-Fi as a common access technology, some of these functions might look a bit surprising.
+For readers familiar with the Internet architecture and Wi-Fi as a common access technology, some of these functions might look a bit surprising.
 For example, Wi-Fi, like most of the Internet, normally provides a best-effort service, whereas cellular networks often aim to deliver some sort of QoS guarantee.
 Tracking subscribers for both